What is theology?

 So there you go.
 At core, for everybody who’s too scared to start studying theology because it sounds so esoteric, scary, and abstract, remember theology is just “thinking really hard about what God has said about himself.”

 So what are you waiting for?
-Grab your Bible, getting to reading, and get to thinking.
+Grab your Bible, get to reading, and get to thinking.

 Soli Deo Gloria